-#1 Always start by combing your beard first.
-This will help to separate the hairs and clearly see what needs to be cut.
+#1 Always start by combing your beard.
+This will help to separate the hairs and let you clearly see what needs to be cut.

 #2 Do not cut your beard while it is wet.
-Dry hair is shorter than wet hair.
-If you cut your beard when it is wet, you may end up with an uneven border.
+Dry hair sits differently to wet hair and will appear shorter.
+If you cut your beard when it is wet, you may end up with an uneven line.

-#3 Remember to cut the circumference of the throat, this place is very often forgotten, because it is usually hidden under the mass of your beard!
+#3 Remember to cut the circumference of the throat.
+This area is very often forgotten, because it is usually hidden under the mass of your beard!
 But make sure you keep it clean and uniform.
-This will greatly reduce itching and give a clean appearance and finished work.
+This will greatly reduce itching and give a clean appearance and finished look.

 3. Let your beard grow

 Growing a long Viking beard takes patience, and there is little that you can do except wait.
 Exactly how long it will take depends on your hair, and the length and beard style you want.
 You should probably expect to wait at least 8 weeks to grow a hearty Viking beard.

 To encourage growth the beard, like the hair, nails and all the cells in our body, needs to be nourished.
 This is not just on the outside with oils and creams....